Kamundos/Kamundos/README.md

  <!----
 **Learning:**
-- I'm currently going an introductry machine learning course and slowly implemeting those concepts to the projects I have above.
+- I'm currently going an introductry machine learning course and slowly implementing those concepts to the projects I have above.

 ***
 - A machine learning project that predicts customer churn for a telecommunications company